-O'Raghallaigh's GFC engages the services of contractors to carry out a variety of works ranging from building and maintenance works.
-The following responsibilities rest with all organisations contracted by the O'Raghallaigh's GFC to carry out work on the site:
+O'Raghallaighs GFC engages the services of contractors to carry out a variety of works ranging from building and maintenance works.
+The following responsibilities rest with all organisations contracted by the O'Raghallaighs GFC to carry out work on the site:

-- All contractors will be expected to read, understand and comply with the O'Raghallaigh's GFC Safety Statement. - All contractors must provide evidence of their Safety Statement to the O'Raghallaigh's GFC Safety Officer. - All work must be carried out in accordance with relevant statutory provisions and taking into account the safety of others on site. - Prior to commencement of work in the O'Raghallaigh's GFC, all contractors must produce evidence of compliance with insurance requirements to the O'Raghallaigh's GFC Insurance Officer. - All scaffold and access equipment used by contractors must be erected and maintained in accordance with the appropriate Regulations and Codes of Practice. - All plant and equipment used by contractors must be safe and in good working order.
-Any plant or equipment requiring certification as required by law, must have said certification readily available for checking and copy of these are left in the Safety Register. - The Contractor to the Safety Officer must report any injury sustained by a contractor's employee immediately. - Contractors must comply with any safety instructions given by the Safety Officer or liaison officer appointed by O'Raghallaigh's GFC, particularly in relation to work to be carried out in sensitive areas.
+- All contractors will be expected to read, understand, and comply with the O'Raghallaighs GFC Safety Statement. - All contractors must provide evidence of their Safety Statement to the O'Raghallaighs GFC Safety Officer. - All work must be carried out in accordance with relevant statutory provisions and considering the safety of others on site. - Prior to commencement of work in the O'Raghallaighs GFC, all contractors must produce evidence of compliance with insurance requirements to the O'Raghallaighs GFC Insurance Officer. - All scaffold and access equipment used by contractors must be erected and maintained in accordance with the appropriate Regulations and Codes of Practice. - All plant and equipment used by contractors must be safe and in good working order.
+Any plant or equipment requiring certification as required by law, must have said certification readily available for checking and copy of these are left in the Safety Register. - The Contractor to the Safety Officer must report any injury sustained by a contractor's employee immediately.

-- The Safety Officer must be notified in advance of any material or substance, which has health, fire or explosive risks.
+- Contractors must comply with any safety instructions given by the Safety Officer or liaison officer appointed by O'Raghallaighs GFC, particularly in relation to work to be carried out in sensitive areas. - The Safety Officer must be notified in advance of any material or substance, which has health, fire, or explosive risks.
 Such materials must be stored and used in accordance with current best practice and recommendations.
-A copy of the MSDS must be left in the Safety Register. - Contractors must obtain permits to work from the Safety Officer or liaison officer appointed by O'Raghallaigh's GFC for isolation of power while working at electrical equipment, machinery or any other hazardous areas, such as confined spaces. - Safety Officer or liaison officer appointed by O'Raghallaigh's GFC must sign these off.
-A full list of the permits to work is listed in the appendix.
+A copy of the MSDS must be left in the Safety Register. - Contractors must obtain permits to work from the Safety Officer or liaison officer appointed by O'Raghallaighs GFC for isolation of power while working at electrical equipment, machinery, or any other hazardous areas, such as confined spaces. - Safety Officer or liaison officer appointed by O'Raghallaighs GFC must sign these off.
+A full list of the permits to work is listed in the appendix. - Comply with any relevant legislation regarding the use, operation and working at, on or in the club facilities.